zayn0001/christmas-gift/README.md

 ### 2. Open Extensions bar

-Type chrome://extensions in the address bar and press Enter.
+Type chrome://extensions in the address bar and press Enter and switch on developer mode in top right corner

 ### 3. Load the Extension